 Biogas is a versatile renewable energy that can be used into direct thermal, electrical and to displace natural gas in thermal or vehicular applications.

 Biogas is generated biologically from renewable biomass.
 Therefore, it is carbon neutral.
-By displacing fossil fuel with biogas energy, biogas projects achieve greenhouse gas (GHG) emissions reductions that are the cornerstone of worldwide climate change mitigation strategies.
+By displacing fossil fuels with biogas energy, biogas projects achieve greenhouse gas (GHG) emissions reductions that are the cornerstone of worldwide climate change mitigation strategies.

 Biogas from properly functioning anaerobic digestion system is typically composed of: